joshuawwbrown/labzero/README.md

 # labzero

-These are support files for Linux Quick Setup
+These are support files for the LabZero Wiki.
+View the wiki here:

 https://github.com/joshuawwbrown/labzero/wiki